csb6/bluebird/README.md

 (e.g. `bluebird ../examples/arithmetic.bird`).
 An object file with the same name (but a `.o` extension instead of a `.bird` extension) as well as an `a.out` executable should be produced.

+If you encounter a compiler bug, crash, or miscompilation, please leave a Github issue.

+#### Compiler options

+Compiler options are always placed first, before the source file name.
+(e.g. `bluebird --debug ../examples/arithmetic.bird`)

+Note that debug and optimization modes are mutually exclusive;
+the last given flag will override any prior debug/optimization flags.

+(no options given): Build with no optimizations or debug symbols
+- `-g` or `--debug`: Build with debug symbols, no optimizations
+- `-O`: Build with optimizations, no debug symbols

 ## License